sourcebots/sbot/docs/source/tutorials/using-your-kit.rst

     while True:
         distance = r.arduino.ultrasound_sensors[4, 5].distance()
-        print("Object is {}m away.".format(distance))
+        print(f"Object is {distance}m away.")
         sleep(1)

 This code will print the distance in metres to the log file every second.

-Try write some code that spins your motors forward, but stop when a object closer than 20cm is detected by the ultrasound sensor.
+Try to write some code that spins your motors forward, but stop when a object closer than 20cm is detected by the ultrasound sensor.

 Buzzer